Alexander McQueen: Savage Beauty: Gallery

-Alexander McQueen’s fascination with the elemental—earth, wind, fire and water—imbued his collections with primordial drama.
-Nature and its materials were a constant in McQueen’s work.
-Each piece was made from unique materials, which suits each items.
+McQueen's fascination with the elemental—earth, wind, fire and water—imbued his collections with primordial drama.
+Nature and its materials were a constant in McQueen's work.
+Each piece was made from unique materials, which suits each item.
 McQueen did not use any leather; he used recycled and natural materials to substitute the collection as up-cycled.
-For example, some materials he usually uses in his work are hair, wood, taxidermy, horns, and coral.
-In addition, he also referenced reptile skin and blood onto his work as well.
+For example, some materials he usually used in his work included hair, wood, taxidermy, horns, and coral.
+In addition, he also referenced reptile skin and blood onto his work.
 Cotton used in McQueen's pieces to represent a natural product because of the way it is designed.